The Ebony Horse

 The Ebony Horse, The Enchanted Horse or The Magic Horse is a folk tale featured in the Arabian Nights.
 It features a flying mechanical horse, controlled using keys, that could fly into outer space and towards the Sun.
 The ebony horse can fly the distance of one year in a single day, and is used as a vehicle by the Prince of Persia, Qamar al-Aqmar, in his adventures across Persia, Arabia and Byzantium.

-Origin
+According to scholarship, the tale inspired literary stories about a flying mechanical horse in Europe.
+Variants from oral tradition have been collected mostly from Europe and Asia, but are also attested in Africa.
+Although the tale appears in the work One Thousand and One Nights, a similar story is attested earlier in the Indian Panchatantra, albeit with a flying bird-like mechanism in the shape of a Garuda.